GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

 2) (Optional) Remove any part of the config of your `common.cfg` that you want defaulted to benefit from new default settings automatically added in `_default.cfg`

-3) Then edit your multiple `instance.cfg` files manually, copying manually parameters that you need customized.
+3) Then edit your multiple `instance.cfg` files manually, copying the parameters that you need to be customized.
 It's best to use two SSH windows to be more efficient.
-Usually, you will want to set individually the ip, ports, server name and map if applicable, and set the rest from `common.cfg` or from `_default.cfg`
+Usually, you will want to set individually the IP, ports, server name and map if applicable, and set the rest from `common.cfg` or from `_default.cfg`

 4) Then you can check that your servers work properly together, stop those you need to work on, and work on your [[Game Server Config]]